slyfox1186/script-repo/README.md

 ------

 ## Debian Package Downloader
-  - Download APT packages to your pc by enter a space separated list of values.
+  - Download APT packages to your pc by entering a space-separated list of values.
-  - Easy to use, just enter a list of APT package names and their debian file equivalent will download to the current folder.
+  - Input a single entry or an entire list of APT packages and the script will download its respective .deb file to the current directory.
 ```bash
 bash <(curl -sSL https://download.optimizethis.net)
 ```